TreeSet<T> Specifications

 BST Styles

 Your class will support three different types of BSTs, which will differ in the way that new values are inserted into the tree.
-As we did with the Train class in Homework 4, we define the different behaviors with an enum declared before your class declaration:
+To allow for different behaviors, we will define the different behaviors with an enum declared before your class declaration:

 enum bst_style { LEAF, ROOT, RANDOMIZED };